+Spinal muscular atrophy (SMA) is an inherited neurodegenerative disorder characterized by progressive muscle weakness and atrophy (shrinkage).
 One symptom of SMA is drooling, which is caused by jaw spasms, excessive saliva production, and difficulty swallowing.

 What is the cholinergic system?

-These neurotransmitters then bind to receptors found on the surface of a nearby cell.
+These neurotransmitters then bind to receptors on the surface of a nearby cell.
 This can be another nerve cell, a muscle cell, or a gland cell.
 When neurotransmitters bind to muscle cells, they may trigger muscle contraction.
-When they bind to gland cells, they may cause secretion of fluids.
+When they bind to gland cells, they may cause the secretion of fluids such as saliva.

-Elavil is a medication for the treatment of depression, pain, and migraines.
+Amitriptyline is a medication for the treatment of depression, pain, and migraines.
 It acts through a number of different mechanisms.
-When injected into salivary glands, it blocks acetylcholine receptors in the glands that secrete saliva and thereby reduces drooling.
+When taken orally, it blocks acetylcholine receptors in the glands that secrete saliva and thereby reduces drooling.

-It blocks the action of acetylcholine by binding to its receptors.
-When injected into salivary glands it binds to acetylcholine receptors on the glands and reduces drooling.
+When injected into salivary glands, AtroPen blocks the action of acetylcholine by binding to its receptors on the glands and may reduce drooling.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.